pwenker/ai_and_health/docs/knowledge/deep_neural_networks_improve_radiologists'_performance_in_breast_cancer_screening.md

 ***Remarks***: ResNet-22 refers to our version of a 22-layer ResNet, with additional modifications such as a larger kernel in the first convolutional layer.

-### Q: What is the patch-level model and why do the authors introduce it?

-**Answer**:

--   The high resolution of the images and the limited memory of modern GPUs constrain the authors to use relatively shallow ResNets within their model when using full-resolution images as inputs.
--   To further take advantage of the fine-grained detail in mammograms, they trained an auxiliary model to classify 256 × 256-pixel patches of mammograms, predicting two labels: the presence or absence of malignant and benign findings in a given patch.
--   The labels for these patches are produced based on the pixel-level segmentations of the corresponding mammograms produced by clinicians.
--   This approach allows to use a very deep auxiliary network at the patch level, as this network does not have to process the entire high-resolution image at once.
--   Adding the heatmaps produced by the patch-level classifier as additional input channels allows the main classifier to get the benefit from pixel-level labels, while the heavy computation necessary to produce the pixel-level predictions does not need to be repeated each time an example is used for learning.

-***Remarks***: The authors refer to this model as a *patch-level model*, in contrast to the *breast-level model* which operates on images of the whole breast.\

-### Q: How did the authors evaluate their models?

-**Answer**:

--   They evaluated their models primarily in terms of AUC (area under the ROC curve) for malignant/not malignant and benign/not benign classification tasks on the breast level.
--   The model and readers' responses on the subset for reader study are evaluated in terms of AUC as well as precision-recall AUC (PRAUC), which are commonly used metrics in evaluation of radiologists' performance.

-***Remarks***:

--   ROC and PRAUC capture diferent aspects of performance of a predictive model.
--   The ROC curve summarizes the tradeof between the true positive rate and false positive rate for a model using diferent probability thresholds.
--   The precision-recall curve summarizes the trade-of between the true positive rate (recall) and the positive predictive value (precision) for a model using diferent probability thresholds.